Mindful Moments

 Mindful awareness, according to the UCLA Mindful Awareness Research Center (MARC), is defined as paying attention to present moment experiences with openness, curiosity, and a willingness to be with what is.
 When we practice mindful awareness, we simply notice whatever arises in our bodies and minds, pleasant or unpleasant, without getting carried away or controlled by the experience.
 We have a thought; we don’t become our thoughts.
 We feel our feelings, but we’re not swept away by them.
 We learn to be with whatever shows up in the here and now instead of worrying about tomorrow or dwelling on yesterday.

-I could go on with my thoughts on the subject, but I’d rather you spend 10-minutes learning more from a master, a former monk who puts an entertaining spin on the subject.
-And when you’re done watching this terrific TedTalk, considering downloading the app, Headspace, to help you deal with that crowd of sorrows or embrace unexpected joy.
+I could go on with my thoughts on the subject, but I’d rather you take a moment to download the app Headspace to help you deal with that crowd of sorrows or embrace unexpected joy.

 Embracing Fear